haderalim/Deep-learning/README.md

-# Deep-learning using Tensor Flow and python programming language.
+# Deep-learning using Tensor Flow and PyTorch frameworks in python programming language.